Abaza Hasan Pasha: Assassination

 A cannon was fired from the Aleppo Citadel (pictured in 2010) to signal that Abaza Hasan had been killed.

 By early 1659, Abaza Hasan's army was suffering greatly from lack of supplies in the unusually harsh winter.
 In response to the increasingly vocal complaints coming from his troops, including the open defection of several thousand of them to the loyalist side, he accepted the impossibility of his victory and opened negotiations with Murtaza Pasha, using the Mufti of Ayntab as an intermediary.
 In exchange for vows of safety and pardon, he and his top commanders agreed to surrender and enter the city of Aleppo, while their army remained encamped outside.
 The rebels were then lodged in the mansions of the loyalist pashas, with Abaza Hasan residing with Murtaza.
 The two sides conversed cordially over the course of several days, and drafted letters to be sent to the capital, asking for pardon for the rebels.
 Despite this, at the time of the night prayer on 16 February 1659, the loyalists carried out a plot to murder their unsuspecting guests.
 While Abaza Hasan was preparing for prayer by performing ablutions, assassins approached and cut his throat from behind.
 A cannon was then fired from the Aleppo Citadel, indicating to the other pashas that it was time to massacre the remaining rebel leaders.

 Historians disagree on the motive for this sudden betrayal.
 Some attest that Murtaza ordered the massacre out of distrust, while others are of the opinion that Abaza Hasan was himself actively preparing to seize Aleppo from within, and Murtaza took action to preempt this.

-Abaza Hasan's head was severed and stuffed with straw to be put on display in Istanbul, and his body was hung outside of one of Aleppo's city gates, serving as a public demonstration that the revolt had been crushed.
+Abaza Hasan's head was severed and stuffed with straw to be put on display in Constantinople, and his body was hung outside of one of Aleppo's city gates, serving as a public demonstration that the revolt had been crushed.